poppy-project/raspoppy/README.md

 sudo /tmp/raspoppyfication.sh --branch=dev_gen2 | tee $HOME/log_raspoppy_$(date +%F_%H-%M).txt
 ```

-These commands will install all the software detailed above, and set up the control interface.
+They will install all the software detailed above, and set up the control interface.
 When it's done, reboot the Raspberry Pi and connect to `http://poppy.local`.

 The installation script defaults will set the board for a Poppy Ergo Jr, but it can be slightly tailored to suit your needs. `./raspoppyfication.sh --help` displays available options.